RETURN TO WORKSHOP LIST

 with Susan Webb Tregay NWS

-Value strategies are the design backbone of a strong painting.
+Take your painting to the next level--or two!
+Color and Value strategies are the design backbones of a strong painting.
 Because of their success, some have been used and reused throughout art history .
-Normally, while I start a painting with one in mind, I make a final choice about half way through the painting.
+Normally, while I start a painting with one of each in mind, I make my final choices about half way through the painting.
 Then I actually force the painting to conform to one strategy or another.
 The closer I can make a painting adapt to that strategy, the stronger the painting will be in the end.

-Artists will be asked to apply a design strategy to an existing, unfinished painting, and then to plan a painting around one strategy that particularly appeals to them.
+Artists will be asked to apply a color and design strategy to existing, unfinished paintings, and then to plan a painting around them

-This two-day course may be combined with the two-day Color Strategy course for a comprehensive study of "Unify It," Step 4 from my book Master Disaster: 5 Ways to Rescue Desperate Watercolors [North Light Publications, 2007].
+This three-day course is a comprehensive study of "Unify It," Step 4 from my book Master Disaster: 5 Ways to Rescue Desperate Watercolors [North Light Publications, 2007].

 Day 1–morning